shreepads/linux-onedrive-backup/README.md

 1. Sign-in to OneDrive's web UI, create an appropriate folder structure and upload the split GPG files and the 3 files containing the MD5, SHA1 and SHA256 hashsums.
-   The web UI is able to handle multiple uploads and queuing of requests.
+   The web UI is able to handle multiple uploads and queuing of more than 3 uploads (I've uploaded 30 1GB chunks in one request with no errors).

 1. Once the upload is complete, start the webapp and compare the split GPG SHA1 sums reported by the tool (using the OneDrive API) with the values computed in Step 4.
 See